kevinbalicot/nodejs-publisher/README.md

 #PUBLISHER

-A nodejs applications publisher (with docker).
+A nodejs applications publisher (via ssh).

-The command publishes on a server with docker
+The command publishes on a server with docker and run container

 ##INSTALLATION